-Ian J. Harlow was confirmed by the Senate as Commissioner of Professional and Occupational Affairs on June 26, 2015, after being nominated by Governor Tom Wolf.
-He served as Acting Commissioner starting December 2014.
+Kalonji Johnson was confirmed by the Senate as Commissioner of Professional and Occupational Affairs on June 9, 2020.

-As Commissioner, Ian is responsible for carrying out the statutory duties set forth in the Administrative Code and is responsible for directing the staff of the Bureau of Professional and Occupational Affairs charged with providing administrative support and services to the 29 Licensing Boards and Commissions within the Bureau’s jurisdiction.
+As Commissioner, Johnson is responsible for carrying out the statutory duties set forth in the Administrative Code and is responsible for directing the staff of the Bureau of Professional and Occupational Affairs charged with providing administrative support and services to the 29 licensing boards and commissions within the Bureau’s jurisdiction.
 He also serves as a full, voting member on 27 of the Boards.
-Ian is primarily responsible for overseeing the day to day operations of the Bureau involving more than 350 employees, 250 board members, 978,000 licensees and an annual budget of $51.4 million.
+Johnson is primarily responsible for overseeing the day to day operations of the Bureau.